The Society for Ecological Restoration-Rocky Mountains Chapter

 Please check back often for information on upcoming pub talks.
 Join SER-RM to help support pub talks and other great learning and networking opportunities!

-David Chenoweth, President of Western States Reclamation Inc., will discuss a high stakes restoration project in southern Colorado that was done in conjunction with Colorado Springs Utilities (CSU).
+June 19, 2019, 6 – 8PM, WeldWerks (Greeley, CO): We were joined by about 30 restoration enthusiasts for a lovely evening on the outdoor patio at WeldWerks as Joe Schneider, Western States Reclamation Inc., discussed a high stakes restoration project in southern Colorado that was done in conjunction with Colorado Springs Utilities (CSU).
 The project achieved 90% pre-disturbance restoration on 344 acres of pipeline right-of-way in a 2-year timeframe using a 7-step model.
-This model supports restoration success by setting up proper planning, management, and monitoring.
-David will be discussing the project in detail along with the team’s approach and challenges faced along the way.
-Visit the event page on FaceBook to connect with other planning to attend! https://www.facebook.com/events/2141401965980596/
+Joe talked about the model and how it supported restoration success by ensuring proper planning, management, and monitoring.
+Following the presentation, we had a great discussion with the audience about the challenges faced and lessons learned along the way to seeing successful project completion.

 Past pub talks